dimitri/pgloader/pgloader.1.md

   - type date to date
   - type datetime to timestamptz
   - type timestamp to timestamptz
-  - type year to integer
+  - type year to integer drop typemod

 Geometric: